NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 NotebookLM vs ChatGPT

 Google built NotebookLM as a research tool that works only with your uploaded files.
-It runs on Google's Gemini AI model in the background.
+It runs on Google's Gemini 3 model in the background.
 You can drop in PDFs, Google Docs, web links, or YouTube videos, and the tool turns them into a searchable knowledge base.

 When you ask a question, NotebookLM pulls answers directly from your documents and adds citations that point back to the exact passages.
 Its biggest strength is accuracy.
 It sticks close to what you gave it and avoids making things up.